gvaa/kalku/README.md

 # KalkU - a (very) simple calculator

-KalkU is a calculator app made with the guidance by The Odin Project (Project: Calculator).
+KalkU is a calculator app made with the guidance from The Odin Project (Project: Calculator).

 ## Features
 - All standard operations (+, -, / and *), percentage and plus-minus buttons